A common question people ask is whether you should write notes by hand or type them up on a computer.

 Summary and conclusions

-- Writing notes by hand generally improves your understanding of the material, as it involves deeper cognitive processing than typing them.
+- Writing notes by hand generally improves your understanding of the material and helps you remember it better, since writing it down involves deeper cognitive-processing of the material than typing it.

-- The main issue with typing is that it causes people to copy the material verbatim, exactly as presented by the speaker, which means that they don’t process the material as much.
-This is difficult to avoid even if you’re aware of the issue.
+- The main issue with typing is that it encourages people to transcribe the material verbatim, exactly as presented by the speaker, which means that they don’t process the material as much.
+This is difficult to avoid, even if you’re aware of the issue.

-- Both writing notes by hand and typing them are valid strategies, and each can be preferable in different situations, as they both have their advantages and disadvantages.
+- Despite the fact that typing notes on a computer doesn’t promote as much cognitive processing of the material, typing notes and writing them by hand are both valid note-taking methods, and each can be preferable in different situations, as they both have their advantages and disadvantages.

-- Typing notes is better if you need to write a lot, and if you’re planning to go over the material again later.
-It has the added bonus of making the text easier to edit and search through.
-However, it also opens you up to more distractions, which you should take care to avoid.
+- Typing notes is better if you need to write a lot, or if you’re planning to go over the material again later.
+It also has the added bonus of making the text easier to edit and search through, though the use of a computer potentially opens you up to more distractions, which you should take care to avoid.